How to Use the Fear and Greed Index and Short Signals [Video]

 Fear and Greed Index for Long-Term Investing

 Thus far, we have been discussing the market index from a trader’s perspective.
 But if you are considering accumulating cryptocurrency for long-term investment, you may have a very different take on the Fear and Greed Index and prices.

 For long-term investors, you are interested in accumulating an asset during down times.
 Long-term investors would look to buy during panics and sell during mania.

 It’s important to understand that this strategy is very different than trading.
 If you are accumulating Bitcoin or other cryptocurrency with the expectation it will grow of 3, 5, or 10+ years, then you would typically take a counter-market approach.
 When the Fear and Greed Index is deep red, long-term investors might see that as an opportunity to build your portfolio.

 Of course, the deep bear market could continue, so there is risk with either approach, but it’s important to understand how these two perspectives can contradict one another.

 Some individuals may have a mixed strategy.
 They may trade with the market for income and also invest against the market for long-term wealth.
 In this scenario, you’d typically keep separate accounts to properly manage them.

 Ultimately, you need to identify your own goals, develop your own approach, and understand the risks you’re exposing yourself to.
-Hopefully, this post gives you better insight into the Market Index and how it can be a useful tool as you navigate trades, strategies, and decisions.
+Hopefully, this post gives you better insight into the Fear and Greed Index and how it can be a useful tool as you navigate trades, strategies, and decisions.

 Crypto-ML provides machine learning for crypto traders and investors.
 Gain crystal-clear signals and deep market insights.
 Add predictive capabilities to your toolbox.
 Learn more and join for free.